decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 Upon receiving the Request Object, the Wallet will identify VCs that satisfy the Presentation Definition and encapsulate them in a Verifiable Presentation (VP).
 The Wallet will complete the SIOP or Authorization Response by sending an ID Token and a VP Token to the Verifier's `redirect_uri`.

-Upon receiving the ID Token and VP Token, Verifier performs necessary checks as described in the section [[ref:Authentication Response Validation]] and sends an acknowledgement of receipt back to the Wallet as a 200 HTTP response status code.
+Upon receiving the ID Token and VP Token, Verifier performs necessary checks as described in the section [[ref:Authorization Response Validation]] and sends an acknowledgement of receipt back to the Wallet as a 200 HTTP response status code.
 The flow of the Wallet presenting VCs to the Verifier is now complete.

 ```mermaid
 sequenceDiagram